 Land is a major factor of production in coffee farming.
-Our goal is to ensure that we achieve optimal sustainable production without degrading our land resource (205 hectares).
+Our goal is to ensure that we achieve optimal sustainable production without degrading our land resource.
 Growing revenue and lowering unit costs enables us to drive our profit and further invest in growing our business.
-We derive our income through prudent coffee management practices and ambitious operational plan to ensure we achieve an optimum production level of 2.0 metric tonnages per hectare.
+We derive our income through prudent coffee management practices and ambitious operational plan is to ensure we achieve an optimum production level of 2.0 metric tonnages per hectare.
 Our focus in setting such targets is to achieve sustainable performance over the short and long term.

-We create value for our shareholders by efficiently managing the coffee bushes and strong management of the company as a whole.
+We create value for our shareholders by efficiently managing the coffee operations complimented by a robust management team.